mozilla/releasewarrior/how-tos/relpro.md

 ### how
 * Desktop Firefox Betas, Desktop Firefox Release, Desktop Firefox dot Releases, Desktop Firefox ESRs
     * it is done automatically so just sanity check that the `<product> <channel> mark release as shipped` has completed successfully in the graph
-* Other *not* release-promotio based releases (Thunderbird, Fennec, etc) are needed to be marked as shipped on Ship It.
+* Other *not* release-promotion based releases (Thunderbird, Fennec, etc) are needed to be marked as shipped on Ship It.
 To do so, visit https://ship-it.mozilla.org/releases.html, find the release in question, and click the "Shipped!" button.